Unboxed-Software/solana-course/content/transfer-hook.md

 )
 ```

-Both of these methods are similar; the only change is we need to pass the `program_id` for the PDAs that are not of our program in the `new_external_pda_with_seeds` method, and we need to provide a list of seeds (which we will talk about in a second), two booleans for `is_signer` and `is_writable` to determine if the account should be a signer or writable.
+Both of these methods are similar; the only change is we need to pass the `program_id` for the PDAs that are not of our program in the `new_external_pda_with_seeds` method, and we need to provide a list of seeds (which we will talk about soon) and two booleans for `is_signer` and `is_writable` to determine if the account should be a signer or writable.

 Now providing the seeds themselves is the most challenging part here, so we will break it down to make it easier to understand.
 Let's first take a look at the seed enum implementation from [spl_tlv_account_resolution::seeds::Seed](https://github.com/solana-labs/solana-program-library/blob/master/libraries/tlv-account-resolution/src/seeds.rs):